Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * Most users, even purchasers would spend a very brief time on the informational pages accompanying the purchase page.

-      #### Competitor evaluation

-      The 620 chair really has one key competitor, the better known [Eames chair](https://www.vitra.com/en-gb/product/lounge-chair).
-I also looked at more complex examples outside of furniture such as the [Ray-Ban configurator](https://www.ray-ban.com/uk/customise) tool, and the luxury car market.

-      * Products in this price range emphasised high quality product visualisation.
-With 360deg views, high resolution photography, and zoom features.

-      * Similar customisable products often broke up the process into stages.
-Many examples used accordions, forcing users to make one decision at a time.

       #### Key points to address

-      Having understood where improvements were needed, I defined a list of user stories the new configurator would need to satisfy.
-These are some of the points:

       * New product visualisations would be needed.